btholt/complete-intro-to-sql/lessons/03-data/A-inserts.md

 ON CONFLICT (title) DO UPDATE SET image = excluded.image;
 ```

 This is what many of us would call an "upsert".
-Insert if that title doesn't exist, update if it doesn't.
-If you try to run that query (or the previous one) without the ON CONFLICT statement, it will fail since we asserted that title is a UNIQUE field; there can only be one of tha exact field in the database.
+Insert if that title doesn't exist, update if it does.
+If you try to run that query (or the previous one) without the ON CONFLICT statement, it will fail since we asserted that title is a UNIQUE field; there can only be one of that exact field in the database.

 The type won't be updated because we didn't choose to handle that.